Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 11 Mei 2025 12.27.00 UTC
+- WIB: Minggu, 11 Mei 2025 13.35.02 UTC
-- WITA: Minggu, 11 Mei 2025 13.27.00 UTC
+- WITA: Minggu, 11 Mei 2025 14.35.02 UTC
-- WIT: Minggu, 11 Mei 2025 14.27.00 UTC
+- WIT: Minggu, 11 Mei 2025 15.35.02 UTC

 Kutipan Inspiratif:
-"The human spirit needs places where nature has not been rearranged by the hand of man."
+"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."

-Kategori: nature
+Kategori: inspirational